-A sin tax is a tax levied on goods or services that are considered to be harmful or costly to the society.
+A sin tax is a tax levied on goods or services that are considered to be harmful or costly to society.
 The goods and services commonly include tobacco, alcohol, sugar-added drinks, and gambling.
-The main purposes of imposing sin taxes are to reduce the consumption of the harmful goods and to increase government revenue.
+The main purposes of imposing sin taxes are to reduce the consumption of harmful goods and to increase government revenue.
 The consumption reduction is achieved by making the goods less affordable to consumers.

 Revenues from Sin Taxes

 The additional government revenues from sin taxes are generally used to cover the societal costs created by the consumption of harmful goods (e.g., increased spending on healthcare to treat the diseases caused by smoking).
-In addition, revenues from sin taxes allow governments to implement different social programs (e.g., raise the awareness of the consequences of smoking).
+In addition, revenues from sin taxes allow governments to implement different social programs (e.g., raise awareness of the consequences of smoking).

 Advantages of Sin Taxes

 Sin taxes are imposed in many countries.
 Proponents of the sin tax generally point out the following evidence in support of their advantages:

 1. Discourage unhealthy or immoral behavior